whatwedo/CrudBundle/docs/view-configuration.md

 # View Configuration

-In the view configuration you define all detail views of your entity (create, edit, view).
+In the view configuration you define all detail views of your entity (create, edit, show).

 Every view is splitted into one or more blocks (like groups of properties).